-Note: This page contains information about the side effects of doxorubicin liposomal.
-Some of the dosage forms included on this document may not apply to the brand name Lipodox 50.
+Note: This document contains side effect information about doxorubicin liposomal.
+Some dosage forms listed on this page may not apply to the brand name Lipodox 50.

 Common side effects of Lipodox 50 include: severe anemia, severe erythrodysesthesia syndrome, nausea, vomiting, diarrhea, stomatitis, erythrodysesthesia syndrome, alopecia, anemia, asthenia, bone marrow depression, neutropenia, thrombocytopenia, and anorexia.
 Other side effects include: asthma, syncope, severe neutropenia, back pain, chest pain, dyspnea, facial edema, fever, headache, hypotension, pruritus, skin rash, tachycardia, pharyngitis, and chills.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

-In addition to its needed effects, some unwanted effects may be caused by doxorubicin liposomal (the active ingredient contained in Lipodox 50).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, doxorubicin liposomal (the active ingredient contained in Lipodox 50) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking doxorubicin liposomal, check with your doctor or nurse immediately:More common:
+Check with your doctor or nurse immediately if any of the following side effects occur while taking doxorubicin liposomal:

 - Black, tarry stools